Find out more about the slate of drama projects Sarah Hatherley has in development.

-Sarah joined forces with the talented cinematographer Sky Davies to shoot a high end trailer for her feature film Domestic.
+Sarah joined forces with the talented cinematographer Sky Davies to shoot a high end trailer for her feature film Hunted (previously titled Domestic).
 Designed to assist in attracting marketplace interest and demonstrate Hatherley’s desire to connect deeply with audiences, the trailer has already opened many doors and opportunities.
 The power and the passion for female driven screen stories that reveal a different world view, has caught the attention of an industry always searching for the next big thing.
 Sarah believes the female lens provides a captivating twist on every genre.

 Getting behind female directed feature films

 It’s never been more difficult to make a feature film in Australia.
 Changing screen habits and the rise of the streamers has coincided with the growing dominance of Hollywood blockbusters capturing cinema going audiences.
 Female directed screen stories still represent less than 17% of Australian feature films.
 A figure that hasn’t budged for decades.
 So, why persist against the odds?
 Seeing ourselves on screen, hearing our unique stories, launching the careers of local actors and talented film technicians, is why.
 The cultural dividends of a vibrant local screen industry have long been recognised.
-By making Domestic Sarah hopes to break down entrenched gender barriers and contribute to the debate about violence against women.
+By making Hunted Sarah hopes to break down entrenched gender barriers and contribute to the debate about violence against women.